csongorszasz/snanomaly/PLANS.md

 ### Possibilities for improvement
-1. Handle upper limits differently from normal observations
+1. ~~!
+Handle upper limits differently from normal observations~~
-2. Handle differences between band set systems in photometry data (e.g.: AB vs UBVRI vs VEGA)
+2. ~~!
+Cut down fitting interval or do something so that distant observations don't affect the predictions~~
+3. !
+Add ignored upper limits colored in black
+4. !
+Add black outline to interpolation plots
+5. !
+Modify the legend in the interpolation plots so that it doesn't overlap the light curves
+6. !
+Experiment with ARD for GPR hyperparameter setting
+7. !
+Experiment with Grid Search and similar methods for KRR for hyperparameter setting
-3. Calibrate magnitude using zero-point magnitudes (m_calibrated = m_instrumental - m_zeropoint)
+8. Calibrate magnitude using zero-point magnitudes (m_calibrated = m_instrumental - m_zeropoint)
+   - difficult because not every observation comes with zero-point information
+9. Convert count rate to flux
+10. Convert flux density to flux
+11. Involve spectral data in the outlier detection